airladon/FigureOne/examples/5 - Simple Equation/README.md

 # Example 5 - Simple Equation

-Simple equation with a fraction.
+A simple equation including a fraction.

+Open `index.html` in a browser to view example.

+## Explanation

 Consider the equation: